wso2/cellery-samples/hello-world-api/README.md

 }
 ```

-Follow below instructions to build, run and push the hello world api cell.
+#### Follow below instructions to build and run the hello world api cell.

 1. Build the cellery image for hello world project by executing the cellery build command as shown below.
 Note `DOCKER_HUB_ORG` is your organization name in docker hub.
     ```